mbonneau/study-category-theory/C9_Functional_Programming_Fundamentals/Week2/readme.md

 - method receiver arguments in which the receiver and the arguments are evenly important.

 # The layout rule
-The following [rules](https://youtu.be/Sm7aEU-8enI?t=42m47s) apply to denote the block structure:
+The following [white space rules](https://youtu.be/Sm7aEU-8enI?t=42m47s) apply to denote the block structure:

-- In a sequence of definitions, each definition must begin precisely in the same column this is because layout is used to denote block structure just like Python,
+In a sequence of definitions, each definition must begin precisely in the same column this is because layout is used to denote block structure just like Python,

--
+# Variable notation
+The following variable notations apply:

+- A number will be an `n`,
+- A list will be called `xs`,
+_ A list of lists will be called `xss`,

+# Function name and type names
+A function name starts with a lower case letter and types start with a capital letter.

 # The list
 The list is the universal data structure used in functional languages.
 You do everything with lists in functional languages; you never need to create your own data structures.
 There are a lot of operations defined in `Prelude` to